nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 the program will determine which column to slot the meeting in, as well as the vertical position in the column to put the meeting.

-Pros: More flexible in allowing users to display meetings with much more different start end times.
+1. Pros: More flexible in allowing users to display meetings with much more different start end times.
 Takes up less space in the model.

-Cons: It takes up more time for each operation to update the GUI, because you have to update at the very least a whole column, or search through the slots in the column to find the slot.
+2. Cons: It takes up more time for each operation to update the GUI, because you have to update at the very least a whole column, or search through the slots in the column to find the slot.

-### Notes feature (has already been implemented, but will only be introduced in subsequent iterations)
+### Notes feature (Cooming Soon : v 1.5 has already been implemented, but will only be introduced in subsequent iterations)

 The note feature has been implemented to help the user insert and delete personal notes.
 This feature is introduced with the intention to help users manage their personal notes, and to make